Who’s Your Audience: Father’s Day

 Answers to the top Connected TV questions found on Quora

 4 Min Read

-With the rise of Connected TV advertising, marketers need to learn a lot about the fastest growing ad channel—and quickly.
+With the rise of CTV advertising, marketers need to learn a lot about the fastest growing ad channel—and quickly.
 That’s why we’ve compiled the top questions and answers from Quora, where experts address complex questions, into a digest for a quick breakdown on what marketers need to know most.

 See what marketers are asking, and what the experts have to say.

 Q. How does television advertising compare with social media advertising?

 A. Television advertising has made a lot of headway over the past few years, and still wins the heart of advertisers looking to allocate their marketing budget – in 2019, social media only accounted for 13% of spend, versus TV (29%) and paid search (17%).
 Reports show that it will hold steady over the next year against internet display and paid search channels.
 Advertising on social media has its advantages as it supports all types of advertisers – both large and small – with varying budgets.
 But TV paints a different picture, where average daily consumption hovers around four and a half hours – more than four times that of social media.